What is whiplash and when does it happen?

 Whiplash occurs when your head is jolted forward and then snaps back, or severely rotates to the side.
 The sudden movement can damage the soft tendons, ligaments, and muscles in your neck as a result of being stretched beyond their typical range of motion.
 Even the discs between your neck and bones can be torn from whiplash, causing extreme pain as well as other symptoms to some people.

-A 1998 study on whiplash showed that injuries can be sustained at low speeds, even as slow as 8 km per hour.
+on whiplash showed that injuries can be sustained at low speeds, even as slow as 8 km per hour.
 This usually depends on the direction of impact and the position of the injured individual inside the vehicle.
 The physical size of the passenger or driver can also affect how serious their whiplash injury is.
 According to research published in 2008, “A small female will experience two to four times the head linear acceleration as a large male in the same crash.
 The male, however, will experience greater rearward bending”.

 The long-term effects of whiplash

 The symptoms of whiplash can last for days, weeks, months, or even years, depending on how severe the injury is to the soft tissue in your neck or upper back.
 Whiplash injuries that last for months or years usually follow a more serious accident, where the pain would have been more severe with difficulty moving the head and neck.
 Full symptoms may only appear a few days after the impact, with an injury being felt 12 hours following the accident.
 This is why it’s always important to get yourself checked up immediately after an accident, as sometimes there will be a delay before effects show.

 Whiplash that lasts for over 6 months is usually referred to as chronic whiplash, and is treated with prescribed painkillers, muscle relaxants, physiotherapy, as well as a specified time off work.
 Alternative treatments for whiplash include acupuncture, chiropractic care, massage, and electronic nerve stimulation to reduce neck pain.